uber/motif/README.md

 # Motif

 Motif is a DI library that offers a simple API optimized for nested scopes.
-It generates [Dagger](https://google.github.io/dagger/) code under the hood.
+Under the hood it generates [Dagger](https://google.github.io/dagger/) code.

 *IMPORTANT: Motif is under heavy development.
 There will likely be breaking changes.*